Pope Paul V died in January 1621, two months after the Battle of the White Mountain which marked a very

 this explains the title given to this page because Bernini had ample decision making authority.

-In 1624 the bodies of SS.
+In 1624 the bodies of Sts.
 Bibiana, Dafrosa and Demetria were found by chance under the altar of an old church which was falling apart.
-It was an event similar to that which occurred during the pontificate of Pope Clement VIII in S. Cecilia; Pope Urban VIII immediately thought to celebrate it by commissioning a statue of S. Bibiana to Bernini; he then widened the scope of the commission by asking Bernini to rebuild the old church: so S. Bibiana was the first church designed by Bernini.
-It was also the church where Pietro da Cortona, another key artist of that period, started his Roman career by painting episodes of S. Bibiana's life.
+It was an event similar to that which occurred during the pontificate of Pope Clement VIII in S. Cecilia; Pope Urban VIII immediately thought to celebrate it by commissioning a statue of St. Bibiana (Vivian) to Bernini; he then widened the scope of the commission by asking Bernini to rebuild the old church: so S. Bibiana was the first church designed by Bernini.
+It was also the church where Pietro da Cortona, another key artist of that period, started his Roman career by painting episodes of St. Bibiana's life.
 In the same way that Bernini was "discovered" by Cardinal Maffeo Barberini, Cortona was "discovered" by his nephew Cardinal Francesco Barberini.

 Pope Urban VIII took care of restoring several old churches and of building a few new ones: S. Sebastiano al Palatino, S. Anastasia, S. Maria ad Martyres (Pantheon), Battisterio Lateranense and S. Giacomo alla Lungara, all show a reference to the bees and the sun, his heraldic symbols.